-121 The TOE shall meet the requirement "TSF domain separation" state (FPT_SEP.1)" as specified below.
+118 The TOE shall meet the requirement "TSF domain separation" state (FPT_SEP.1)" as specified below.

-FPT_SEP.1 TSF domain separation
+FPT_SEP.1 TSF domain separation Hierarchical to: No other components.
+Dependencies: No dependencies.
 FPT_SEP.1.1 The TSF shall maintain a security domain for its own execution that protects it from interference and tampering by untrusted subjects.
 FPT_SEP.1.2 The TSF shall enforce separation between the security domains of subjects in the TSC.

-Refinement: Those parts of the TOE, which support the security functional requirements

-"Limited fault tolerance (FRU_FLT.2)" and "Failure with preservation of secure state (FPT_FLS.1)" shall be protected from interference of the

-Smartcard Embedded Software.
+Refinement: Those parts of the TOE, which support the security functional requirements "Limited fault tolerance (FRU_FLT.2)" and "Failure with preservation of secure state (FPT_FLS.1)" shall be protected from interference of the Smartcard Embedded Software.